hyee/dbcli/README.md

 * Easily switch to the db built-in cli utility

-Build and Configuration
+Download
 -----------------------
 DBCLI does not require compile or installation, but depends on JRE 1.7+.
+Click `Download ZIP`,extract and use.
+Or you can also download from the published releases<br/>
-Click `Download ZIP`, extract and use.<br/> Branch `With-JRE` contains the shrinked                 JRE bundle, if you don't have JRE installed, you may switch to that branch to download.
+Branch `With-JRE` contains the shrinked JRE bundle, if you don't have JRE installed, you may switch to that branch to download.
 Due to the region and charset differences, this JRE bundle is not guaranteed to work well.<br/>

 ###Configure terminal window
 To avoid the word wrap in the terminal window which affects the print layout, following settings are recommended in Windows command window: